Community

 A key element of any digital health-related regulatory roadmap is its compliance with privacy and security expectations.
 Due to the dramatic increase in security-related threats over the last several years, regulators across the globe have significantly ramped up their scrutiny and expectations around privacy and security.
 Regulators expect device companies to incorporate security-by-design processes, including risk assessment and threat modeling, over the full expected life cycle of their digital health-based products.
 In the US, this also includes developing and managing a complete and up-to-date software bill of materials (SBOM), as is now required in the 2023 US Consolidated Appropriations Act.

-Most digital health technologies will utilize some form of personal health information (PHI).
-Managing the privacy of that information is a huge deal from a regulatory point of view.
-Meeting the global and even state-by-state or region-by-region privacy requirements is at least as daunting as with security, in part because rules can vary significantly from region to region.
-What privacy requirements a digital health product is expected to meet in the markets it is and will be sold to is a critical component of its global regulatory roadmap.
+Most digital health technologies involve the use of personal health information (PHI), making privacy management a critical regulatory concern.
+Navigating the global and region-specific privacy requirements is as challenging as managing security, due to the significant variations in regulations across different regions.
+Understanding the privacy standards that a digital health product must comply with in the markets where it is or will be sold is a vital component of its global regulatory strategy.

 Support from Pure Global

-Pure Global has deep knowledge in global regulatory compliance, including with the unique and complex challenges of digital health-based technologies.
-Reach out to Pure Global and learn about how we can help you.
+Pure Global offers expert medical device regulatory consulting services, providing comprehensive guidance on global regulatory compliance, particularly with the unique and complex challenges posed by digital health technologies.
+Reach out to Pure Global to learn more about how our medical device regulatory consulting services can support your success in this rapidly evolving field.

 Subscribe to newsletter